Drug Possession Charges

-The Travis County drug possession attorneys of Minton, Bassett, Flores & Carsey, P.C., have represented people in Austin facing charges of illegal possession of controlled substances for more than 50 years.
+The Austin drug possession attorneys of Minton, Bassett, Flores & Carsey, P.C., have represented people in Austin facing charges of illegal possession of controlled substances for more than 50 years.
 Not every criminal charge is valid, as reflected by the number of favorable results we have obtained for clients.

 Every criminal case has its own facts to consider.
-We can lead you through the Travis County criminal justice system and offer trusted guidance at every step in the process.
+We can lead you through the Austin criminal justice system and offer trusted guidance at every step in the process.
 Contact us today for an initial consultation about your controlled substance case.

 What Is Illegal Possession of a Controlled Substance?

 The Texas Controlled Substances Act defines a variety of drugs as illegal to possess.
 The variety of illegal drugs includes those listed in federal Schedules I through V as well as Texas Penalty Group 1, 1-A, 1-B, 2, 2-A, 3, or 4.

 Adulterants and dilutants are substances sometimes added to drugs to increase their quantity artificially.
 This is sometimes known as “cutting” the drug.
 Because controlled substance possession penalties are partially based on the weight of drugs seized, the law specifically states that a controlled substance includes the aggregate weight of actual drugs, adulterants, and/or dilutants mixed with the drugs.

 It is also illegal to possess a controlled substance analogue, which is a substance with a chemical structure substantially similar to the chemical structure of a controlled substance or a substance made to mimic the effects of a controlled substance.

 When Is It Considered Illegal Possession of a Controlled Substance?